rumkugel13/mcc/README.md

 ### Other notes:
 - Compiles source into x86_64 or Arm64 assembly (depends on OS arch)
 - Generated *.s files get assembled using gcc
+- There is an option to interpret a source file (for supported subset)
 - Running Tests removes output files

 ## Tested on